Bear euthanized after sleeping teen attacked in Great Smoky Mountains National Park

-Great Smoky Mountains National Park officials closed Backcountry Campsite 29 in the Cosby section of the park after a bear attack on June 18.
+Great Smoky Mountains National Park officials closed Backcountry Campsite 29 in the Cosby section of the park after the June 18 mauling.
 The campsite will remain closed until further notice.

-A 16-year-old girl from middle Tennessee was attacked and injured by a bear while sleeping near her family in a hammock at the backcountry campsite, sustaining multiple injuries including lacerations to the head.
+The bear left the teen, from middle Tennessee, with multiple injuries, including lacerations to the head.
+The 16-year-old was sleeping near her family at a backcountry campsite when the attack happened.

-She was transported to the University of Tennessee Medical Center by the Tennessee Army National Guard.
+She was transported to the University of Tennessee Medical Center by responders from the Tennessee Army National Guard.

 Two bears were spotted in the area following the attack, one of which entered the campsite while rangers were present and disregarded attempts to scare it from the site.
 Rangers shot and killed the bear after the family identified it as the one responsible for the attack.